sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/1 The Morning After.md

 "Maybe...
 Least it'll be a day off."

 "Don't be so sure, you know they'll fix it at the last minute so you have to come in."
 She edged past Callie to make her way over to the bathroom.
 "Well, since I'm up I may as well take a shower.
 Let me know if you find out anything."

+"'Kay, I'll go after you," Callie called after her.

+Callie's laptop, sitting on the coffee table, was her next port of call.
+Opening it up, she grabbed her phone, flicking on the switch to create a hotspot network to work with... and noticed there was no mobile signal to connect to.

+*What the heck is going on...?*